MichaCo/SerializationBenchmarks/Readme.md

 * Newtonsoft.Json https://github.com/JamesNK/Newtonsoft.Json
 * Bond https://github.com/Microsoft/bond

+## Results

+See [BenchmarkDotNet.Artifacts/results](https://github.com/MichaCo/SerializationBenchmarks/tree/master/src/BenchmarkRunner/BenchmarkDotNet.Artifacts/results)

 ## Benchmarks

-### Collection of Strings
+### 1. Collection of Strings
 A simple collection of random strings (using `Guid.NewGuid.ToString()` n-times).

 There are three benchmarks, one for a small collection (100 items), medium (1000 items) and large (10000 items).

-### TBD
-Other tests TBD

-* e.g. complex POCO with nested collections of POCOs...

-## Results
+#### Results

-See [BenchmarkDotNet.Artifacts/results](https://github.com/MichaCo/SerializationBenchmarks/tree/master/src/BenchmarkRunner/BenchmarkDotNet.Artifacts/results)

-### Current Rankings
 1. Bond
 2. Protobuf-net
 3. Json
 4. Json + GZ compression - ofc this is slower, GZ compression could be applied to all of the tests.
 To see the effect in general I think one time is enough.

 Interestingly, Bond is slightly faster AND produces slightly smaller output then protobuf-net.
+Fast/Compact Bond seems not to make a big difference for this use-case.

+### 2. Simple Poco
+Testing a simple Poco with a few properties.
+Each benchmark run uses one object instance (400-500bytes).

+#### Results
+1. Fast Bond
+2. Compact Bond
+3. Protobuf-net
+4. Json

+* In this benchmark, there is a noticeable difference between fast (10% faster) and compact (2-3% smaller) bond in terms of performance and size.
+* Fun fact, the size of gz compressed Json is only marginally smaller than Bond/Protobuf but 22+ times slower

+---

+Other tests TBD

+* e.g. complex POCO with nested collections of POCOs...

 ## Implementation Details